slateci/slateci.github.io/_posts/2021-06-08-grnoc-telegraf-monitoring.md

 ### InfluxDB Configuration

-To enable InfluxDB output, navigate to the `influxOutput` section of the configuration file.
+If you would like to optionally enable InfluxDB output, navigate to the `influxOutput` section of the configuration file.
 It will look like this:
 ```yaml
 influxOutput:
   enabled: false